suleymansevimli/linkedin-redesign/README.md

 #
 ### Storybook
-If you show the components how its work you can run this code ;
+If you want show the components how its work you can run this code ;
 ```bash
 npm run storybook
 # or